Medical Sales Career Transitions

 How easy is it to switch from pharmaceutical sales to medical device sales or vice versa?

 Companies are now realizing that there are countless individuals that have spent a tremendous amount time and effort training and educating themselves for the sales environment.
 How did they do it?
-By putting their time in selling in the b2b environment promoting copiers, cell phones, rental cars and a host of other “tough sales” products.
-Selling pharmaceuticals isn’t always a picnic, there are a multiple responsibilities and a pharmaceutical rep must quickly learn the ability to get past “gatekeepers.”
+By putting their time in selling in the business to business (b2b) environment promoting copiers, cell phones, rental cars and a host of other “tough sales” products.
+Selling pharmaceuticals or medical device products isn’t always a picnic, there are a multiple responsibilities and a pharmaceutical rep or medical sales representative must quickly learn the ability to get past “gatekeepers.”